Legal agreement between a policy holder and an insurer to outline the terms and conditions for certain services rendered to covered parties

 Any individual covered by the benefits offered by an entity, such as an employer or insurance company.

-Any individual covered by the benefits offered by government programs - Medicare????
+Any individual that selects or is covered by benefits provided by government programs

 When policy in force